 How much does Jennette McCurdy make per episode of iCarly? $50,000

 She was nominated for a Young Artist Award for both her role on iCarly in 2008, and for her outstanding performance in the role of Dory Sorenson in the made for TV movie, "The Last Day of Summer".
 Then in 2009 she was nominated and won the 2009 Teen Choice Award in the Favorite TV Sidekick category for her work on iCarly.
-She has been a member of the acting community since 2000, and an active member of the music industry since 2008.
-McCurdy released an extended play titled "Not That Far Away" She is an active supporter of the Cody Waters Foundation, she was also active in campaigns such as stopping child soldiers (she is in the Invisible Children Inc. group and the St. Jude Children's Research Hospital.
-McCurdy did a PSA (Public Service Announcement) for Safe Kids USA.
-The PSA was aired on both the Nickelodeon and Teen Nick Channels.
-Currently Jeanettee serves as a StarPower Ambassador for Starlight Children's Foundation, an organization that encourages other young people to commit their time, energy and resources to help other kids and help Starlight to brighten the lives of seriously ill children.
-McCurdy mother Debra is a breast cancer survivor, and McCurdy herself composed and published an article titled "Off-Camera, My Mom's Fight With Cancer" to the Wall Street Journal, which describes, her mother ordeal, and how the family coped.
-She also offers tips and resources on living with such a situation, given out by McCurdy herself to anyone interested.
+She is an active supporter of the Cody Waters Foundation, and was active in campaigns such as stopping child soldiers.
+She is in the Invisible Children Inc. group and the St. Jude Children's Research Hospital.
+Currently Jenettee serves as a StarPower Ambassador for Starlight Children's Foundation, an organization that encourages other young people to commit their time, energy and resources to help other kids and help Starlight to brighten the lives of seriously ill children.
+McCurdy's mother Debra is a breast cancer survivor, and McCurdy herself composed and published an article titled "Off-Camera, My Mom's Fight With Cancer" for the Wall Street Journal, which describes her mother's ordeal and how the family coped.